 The first few seconds of a cold call are crucial.
-That's the moment when a prospect decides if he's going to say “No thanks” and hang up, or if he's going to give you a few minutes to tell him more.
-So developing just the right cold call opener can make a huge difference in how well your calls go.
+That's the moment when a prospect decides if they're going to say “No, thanks” and hang up or if they're going to give you a few moments to tell them more about what you're selling.
+Developing just the right cold call opener can make a huge difference in how well your sales calls go.

 If you already have a strong elevator pitch, you can modify it into a cold call opener with little difficulty.
-If not, using these steps to craft your cold call opener can also give you the basis of your new elevator pitch!
+If not, crafting your cold call opener can give you the basis for your new elevator pitch.

 The first part of your cold call opener is your name and company affiliation.
 You must begin by giving the person whose day you've interrupted the basic courtesy of identifying yourself.